tessel/hardware/README.md

 ##GPIO Bank

 * The bank itself is marked by the letter “E.”
 * Pin 1 is located by the board edge near the “E.” Pin 2 is directly above Pin 1.
+Pin 20 is directly to the left of Pin 1.
 * 2 x 10 (20 pins total)
 * 0.1” (2.54 mm) pin spacing
 * All pins use 3.3V logic